flenniken/statictea/docs/runFunction.md

 # funNe_ssb

-Return true when the a does not equal b.
+Return true when two strings are not equal.

 ~~~
 ne(a: string, b: string) bool